-(a) In satisfaction of the Employers' obligations to the Association under section 165 of the Alberta Labour Relations Code and in satisfaction of the Employers' obligations under this Collective Agreement, the Employer shall pay to Construction Labour Relations - An Alberta Association (the "C.L.R.") the contribution rates for C.L.R. sponsored initiatives, and the hourly dues levied by the C.L.R. pursuant to section 165 of the Code and pursuant to this Collective Agreement.
+(a) In satisfaction of the Employers' obligations to the Association under section 165 of the Alberta Labour Relations Code and in satisfaction of the Employers' obligations under this Collective Agreement, the Employer shall

 The rate of dues levied by the Association as of the effective date of this Collective Agreement shall be as set by the Association for each and every hour worked by Employees of the Employer that are affected by construction registration certificate no. 51 and by this Collective Agreement.
-The amounts of the contribution rates and dues shall be established by the C.L.R., and any or all of them may be changed by the Board of Directors of Construction Labour Relations - An Alberta

-Association, and notice to an Employer and the Union from the Association respecting such amendment shall be sufficient.
+The amounts of the contribution rates and dues shall be established by CLRA and any or all of them may be changed by the Board of Directors of CLRA and notice to an Employer and the Union from the Association respecting such amendment shall be sufficient.

-- (b) In the event of a failure on the part of any Employer to contribute to the Association the contribution rates and dues required to be contributed pursuant to section 165 of the Labour Relations Code and pursuant to this Letter of Understanding, the Association may, at the sole choice and prerogative of the Association, collect the dues as a debt payable by application to the Labour Relations Board and/or by other civil action, or may collect the dues by way of a grievance filed, notwithstanding any other provision of this Collective Agreement, by the Association in its own name against the subject Employer.
+- In the event of a failure on the part of any Employer to contribute to the (b) Association the contribution rates and dues required to be contributed pursuant to section 165 of the Labour Relations Code and pursuant to this Letter of Understanding, the Association may, at the sole choice and prerogative of the Association, collect the dues as a debt payable by application to the Labour Relations Board and/or by other civil action, or may collect the dues by way of a grievance filed, notwithstanding any other provision of this Collective Agreement, by the Association in its own name against the subject Employer.
 Such a grievance may be referred by the Association to arbitration without being processed through any intervening steps other than written notice of the grievance and the reference of the grievance to arbitration.
 The Parties to the grievance for the purposes of appointment of the Arbitration tribunal shall be the Association and the subject Employer.
 The Association may not, however, simultaneously pursue a violation of this Article through application to the Labour Relations Board and/or other civil action and through the grievance procedure. - (c) In addition to the contributions stipulated above, the Employer shall contribute to the Association amounts set by the Association, and amended from time to time by notice to the Employer, for the Construction Employee and Family Assistance Program, the Rapid Site Access Program, the Audiometric Program, and for Workforce Development Initiatives.
 These amounts may be applicable to specific work carried out under this Collective Agreement, as stipulated in the notices to the Employer. - (d) All costs relating to the administration of the fund(s) shall be borne by the Association.